apptainer/singularity-userdocs/installation.rst

 Singularity runs on Linux natively and can also be run on Windows and Mac through virtual machines (VMs).
-Here we cover several different methods of installing Singularity (>={InstallationVersion}) on Linux and also give methods for downloading and running VMs with singularity pre-installed from `Vagrant Cloud <https://app.vagrantup.com/sylabs>`_.
+Here we cover several different methods of installing Singularity (>={InstallationVersion}) on Linux and also give methods for downloading and running VMs with Singularity pre-installed from `Vagrant Cloud <https://app.vagrantup.com/sylabs>`_.

 Install on Linux